 Currently, Coho Salmon smolts captured at the Cowlitz Falls Fish Facility are marked with a CWT but not adipose fin-clipped, so they are identifiable when they return to the Barrier Dam Adult Facility as a CWT positive, adipose fin-intact fish.
 However, the natural-origin salmon from the Lower Cowlitz and Tilton subbasins cannot be distinguished from each other.
 All unmarked natural-origin returns to the Barrier Dam Adult Facility are assumed to have originated from the Tilton Subbasin and are transported there.
 This assumption is based on the lack of a migration corridor for smolts that are not collected at the Cowlitz Falls collector and become entrained in Riffe Lake and partial collection of smolts for tagging at Mayfield Dam.
-For the 2007-2017 run years, a mean of 3,650 natural-origin adults were transported and released into the Upper Cowlitz Subbasin, while a mean of 2,512 natural-origin adults were transported and released into the Tilton Subbasin.
+For the 2007-2017 run years, a mean of 3,650 natural-origin adults were transported and released into the Tilton Subbasin.
 Collectively, this represented 38% of the total natural-origin run and 48% of those returning to the Cowlitz River.
+5.0.9.
+Hatchery Production

 A Coho Salmon hatchery program was initiated at Cowlitz Salmon Hatchery in 1967 using natural-origin Coho Salmon returning to the Mayfield Dam adult passage facilities (WDFW 2014c).
-The program was integrated by default because the hatchery-origin Coho Salmon were not 100% marked (adipose fin-clipped) until 1998 and, because only a fraction of the hatchery-origin salmon was marked at all, the integration rates were unknown.
+The program was integrated by default because the hatchery-origin Coho Salmon were not 100% marked (adipose fin-clipped) until 1998 and, because only a fraction of the hatcheryorigin salmon was marked at all, the integration rates were unknown.
 Prior to 1998, the only fish that were adipose fin-clipped were those that had been CWT marked.
-An intentionally segregated program began in 1998 when 100% of the hatchery-origin salmon were adipose fin-clipped and managers could be more certain about the origin of the salmon collected for broodstock.
+An intentionally segregated program began in 1998 when 100% of the hatchery-origin salmon were adipose finclipped and managers could be more certain about the origin of the salmon collected for broodstock.
 The Segregated Hatchery Program for the Lower Cowlitz Subbasin Coho Salmon population currently has a production goal of 1,200,000 age-2 smolts but may vary, depending on factors such as the projected return of natural-origin salmon and the size of the Upper Cowlitz Subbasin Integrated Hatchery Program.

-The Upper Cowlitz Subbasin Coho Salmon Integrated Hatchery Program at Cowlitz Salmon Hatchery was initiated in 2007 with pNOB = 1 and a goal of producing 978,000 smolts annually that are marked (CWT and adipose fin-clip) as the $F_1$ progeny of natural-origin broodstock from the Upper Cowlitz Subbasin.
+The Upper Cowlitz Subbasin Coho Salmon Integrated Hatchery Program at Cowlitz Salmon Hatchery was initiated in 2007 with pNOB = 1 and a goal of producing 978,000 smolts annually that are marked (CWT and adipose fin-clip) as the F_1 progeny of natural-origin broodstock from the Upper Cowlitz Subbasin.
 These fish are reared at Cowlitz Salmon Hatchery and directly released into the Lower Cowlitz River.